-The tutorial shows how to build the services piece by piece:
+The tutorial shows how to build and run each service step by step:

 Some development tasks arise from requirements on existing projects.
-The How to … section collects guidance for how to introduce a new feature or architectural improvement on an existing codebase.
+The How to … section contains guidance on introducing new features or architectural improvements to an existing codebase.

 This documentation was last published: 2022-05-31